Sheri Mabry, Author

 Published Non Fiction Book Author of “How to Organize Your Classroom

 Published Non Fiction Book Author of “On With the Show”

 Sold work to:

 – Family Fun

 – Various Wisconsin Newspapers and Magazines (founded and wrote children’s column in local newspaper)

-This is my writing studio that is in the woods.
+This is a writing studio that I once had the pleasure of creating in.
 It is in a playhouse my dad made for my daughters.
 When they stopped having tea parties in it, I took it over as a peaceful place to read and write.
 One great piece of advice I received when I first began writing, is to find a place where you can write in privacy.
-The woods and the playhouse on the edge of the woods are my ‘studios.’
+Although I no longer live where this studio is, I have different studios-one being the woods and the other along the river where I am always close to nature.
 If you are a writer, I encourage you to find a space, even a corner of a room, that is just for you and your creative time.